delphicventurescode/ConflictResolutionScheme/README.md

 I am debuting the Conflict Resolution Scheme/Protocol this month (February 2019).
 I have already showed it to a few prominent people whose names you might recognize.
 But because most of the way I approach Communication, I will keep those names confidential.
+It is only fair that those who email me and those who I email have some expectation of privacy.

 I have been using this system for a while.
 However, because most of the discussions were private, that is, they were over email, which is generally